TaraTritt/dapp-starter/README.md

 ## Documentation

 Our wiki is available [here](https://github.com/TaraTritt/dapp-starter/wiki) and will give you a brief overview of everything you need to get started with Ethereum DApp development.

-If you just want to get started developing just complete the Prerequisites below and then follow the steps in Getting Started.
+If you just want to get started developing skip to the Prerequisites section below and then follow the steps in Getting Started.

 ## Prerequisites